Regensburg, Germany: What to pack, what to wear, and when to go [2022]

 June

-If you visit Regensburg during June, you may find that it is mild, somewhat rainy and very stormy.
+If you visit Regensburg during June, you will probably notice that it is balmy, somewhat rainy and very stormy.
 Temperatures tend to hover around the high 60s F (low 20s C) during the day, while at night they can dip into the low 50s F (low 10s C).
 Humidity is generally between 60 and 70% during the day.
 In terms of precipitation, you can expect it to rain about half of the time.

 What to wear/what to pack: